Arjun4522/Ghost_Shell/README.md

 # Ghost(Linux Fileless Malware)
 Ghost is a Linux Fileless Malware that takes advantage of the fork() system call.
-The malware creates a reverse shell, spawns a remote blind shell on the attacker system and removes itself from storage after execution, hence leaving no footprints on the target system.
+The malware creates a reverse TCP connection, spawns a remote blind shell on the attacker system and removes itself from storage after execution, hence leaving no footprints on the target system.

 ## Demo
 Target System: